 If Frog Pose doesn’t work for you, you can always choose another hip-opening pose and possibly come back to it at another time.

-Frog Pose, or Mandukasana, is a deep hip-opening pose that offers physical and emotional benefits.
+Frog Pose, or Mandukasana, is a deep hip-opening pose that has several possible physical and emotional benefits.

 Whichever way you practice Frog Pose, try to breathe and find some mindfulness as you hold the posture.
 Doing so will allow you to reap all the benefits that this hip opener has to offer.